welcome to joiner CAREERS

 PROGRAM WELDING PARAMETERS

-The engineer must know how to set and program welding parameters on the client’s welding equipment.
+The engineer must know how to set and program the client’s equipment welding parameters.
 They must understand the main welding variables (voltage, amperage, travel speed) and the secondary welding variables such as; torch angle, welding position, shielding gas, welding technique, arc length, and pulsing parameters.
+Understanding the importance of all these different welding variables is critical to building a successful project.

 WELD PROCESSES

-A contract weld engineer needs to know what welding and joining processes their clients use.
-For example, resistance welding is completely different from laser or underwater welding.
-Having a strong understanding of at least one welding process will help an engineer understand other joining processes.
+Contract weld engineers need to know their client’s welding and joining processes.
+For example, resistance welding is entirely different from laser or underwater welding.
+Understanding at least one welding process will help an engineer understand other joining methods.
+The benefit of using a contract weld engineer is that most have experience in multiple welding methods within the welding industry.

 WELD APPLICATION TYPE

-During a contractor’s welding career, they will most likely work with different weld applications from manual welding, semi-automated welding, or fully automated robotic weld systems.
+During a contractor’s welding career, they will most likely work with different weld applications, from manual welding, semi-automated welding, or fully automated robotic weld systems.
 Likewise, welding engineer jobs will offer engineers a large variety of experience with different application types, especially contract engineers.
+As a contractor, each welding engineer’s job description is different, so most will have gained some experience with different types of applications.

 WELDING SPECIFICATIONS AND WELD QUALITY

-Contract weld engineers must learn the clients’ weld specifications and weld code requirements and make sure all welding processes meet these standards.
-In addition, the weld engineer’s responsibility is to create welding documentation to meet weld quality standards, like welding procedure specification (WPS)and procedure qualification record (PQR) sheets.
+Contract weld engineers must learn the client’s weld specifications and code requirements and ensure all welding processes meet these standards.
+In addition, the weld engineer’s responsibility is to create welding documentation to meet weld quality standards, like welding procedure specification (WPS) and procedure qualification record (PQR) sheets.
+Documentation control as a welding engineer is highly critical because of the consequences if the weld fails.